Self-Replication via Tile Self-Assembly: Shape Building via Hierarchical Assembly

 \begin{enumerate} \item Define $S' = S$.

 \item Initialize the set of {\tt blocks} $B = \emptyset$.

-\item For each voxel $v \in S'$, define the function $P$ so that on input $v$, $P(v)$ returns the largest (by volume) rectangular prism (as the set of coordinates contained within it) containing $v$ within $S'$. \item Let $p_{max}$ be the largest rectangular prism (by volume) returned by $P$ for any $v \in S'$.
+\item Define the function $P$ so that on input $v \in S'$ (i.e. $v$ is a voxel in $S'$), $P(v)$ returns the largest (by volume) rectangular prism (as the set of coordinates contained within it) containing $v$ within $S'$. \item Let $p_{max}$ be the largest rectangular prism (by volume) returned by $P$ for any $v \in S'$.

 \item Add $p_{max}$ as a {\tt block} to the set of {\tt block}s $B$, and remove the voxels of $p_{max}$ from $S'$.
 (Note that this may make $S'$ into a disconnected set of points, but that is okay.)

 \item If $S' \neq \emptyset$, return to step \ref{step:loop1}. \end{enumerate}